Modern Luxury Chandeliers

 Sizing a Luxury Chandelier for a Room

-Perhaps you have a large living room area, a medium dining space, a long rectangular kitchen, and a small breakfast nook, all of which would look beautiful when illuminated by the right chandelier.
+Perhaps you have a large living room area, a medium dining space, a long rectangular kitchen, and a small breakfast nook, all of which would look beautiful when illuminated by the right modern luxury chandelier.
 Clearly, these differently sized and shaped spaces require different contemporary chandelier lighting.

 So is there a simple formula for determining what sized chandelier can fit into your different spaces?
 Yep, and it's super easy to calculate!